By Helen Godfrey, MA, NCC, BCC, LPC

 Arianna Huffington of the Huffington Post tells a story about the crazy number of hours she worked as she was establishing her publication.
 One day she was so completely exhausted that she fell, literally fell, asleep on her desk and woke up in a pool of her own blood.
 This didn’t line up with her definition of success.
 She is now a sleep advocate and would probably appreciate this quote, “Your future depends on your dreams.
 So go to sleep.” – Masoud Barzani

 Sleep is incredibly important.
 Our cells recharge.
-Our brain synapsis connect.
+Our brain synapses connect.
 Getting enough sleep is vital.
 People vary on the amount of sleep they need, but it typically ranges from 6-10 hours.
 Eight hours is the most quoted amount we are encouraged to get each night.
 Find out how much you need.
 It may vary slightly depending on the day.

 So, let’s imagine that you are well-rested.
 How do you feel during the work day?
 Do mostly feel energized by the tasks ahead?
 Do you feel drained by most of the tasks ahead of you?
 If it is the latter, you may want to think about the tasks that you find interesting and energizing compared to the ones that you find draining.
 If you are unsure, you may be interested in learning more about yourself by taking a career assessment.